MSU Billings Catalog

 www.msubillings.edu/studenthealth

-Student Health Services (SHS) is an ambulatory health care facility which is available to students to care for illnesses and injuries, promote mental health, and to encourage a healthy lifestyle.
-With a staff of advanced practice professionals (some contracted through SCL Health), a Registered Nurse, mental health counselors, and wellness specialist, we provide health care, immunizations, mental health counseling, COVID-19 testing, and health education programs.
+Student Health Services (SHS) is an integrated ambulatory health care facility which is available to students to care for illness and injury, promote mental health, and encourage a healthy lifestyle.
+With a staff of advanced practice professionals (some contracted through Intermountain Health), a Registered Nurse, mental health counselors, and a wellness specialist, we provide health care, immunizations, mental health counseling, COVID-19 & influenza testing, and health education programs.
 SHS strives to encourage students to become responsible and knowledgeable consumers of health care.

 Student Health Insurance